bhk/build/minion.md

 > property will evaluate to `<bar-Foo>`.

-A class can inherit property definitions from one or more other classes by listing the "parent" classes in a variable named `CLASS.inherit`.
+A class can inherit property definitions from one or more other classes by listing the parent classes in a variable named `CLASS.inherit`.
 An inherited definition will be consulted only if there is no matching definition on the class itself.